Selva917611/tour2-website/README.md

-A simple HTML file for booking tourist packages
+A simple HTML file for booking tourist packages all over India